James McCracken, LCSW, PLLC

 James McCracken, LCSW Durham Couples Therapy

-James McCracken is a Licensed Clinical Social Worker, Certified Emotionally Focused Therapy Practitioner and Supervisor, and Certified Discernment Counselor dedicated to improving the mental health and emotional well being of North Carolina residents.
-He and his associates provide couple therapy, marriage counseling, premarital counseling, sex therapy, discernment counseling, divorce counseling, co-parenting counseling, family therapy, individual psychotherapy, grief & loss counseling, LCSW Supervision, and EFT supervision services in his Durham, NC office and online.
-He and his associates are conveniently located to Carrboro, Chapel Hill, Raleigh, Hillsborough, Morrisville, Apex, and Cary for in-office visits, and are available online for all residents of North Carolina.
+James McCracken is a Licensed Clinical Social Worker, Certified Emotionally Focused Therapy Practitioner and Supervisor, Certified Accelerated Experiential Dynamic Psychotherapy Practitioner, and Certified Discernment Counselor dedicated to improving the mental health and emotional well being of North Carolina residents.
+He provides couple therapy, marriage counseling, premarital counseling, sex therapy, Emotionally Focused Therapy (EFT, EFCT, EFFT, EFIT), Discernment Counseling, divorce counseling, Conscious Uncoupling, co-parenting counseling, family therapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), individual psychotherapy, grief & loss counseling, LCSW Supervision, and EFT (EFCT, EFFT, & EFIT) supervision services through North Carolina Therapy Professionals, PLLC (Co-Founder, Managing Member and Clinical Director), in his Durham, NC office and online.
+His office is conveniently located to Carrboro, Chapel Hill, Raleigh, Hillsborough, Morrisville, Apex, and Cary for in-office visits, and is available online for all residents of and visitors to North Carolina.
 If you would like to learn more about this practice directly, receive a free brief consult, or set up an appointment, please call

 Racial Equality